 Magic Tabs are disabled on dashboard pages, in the same way as they are disabled in Edit mode.

 The default template for Magic Tabs uses the bootstrap based tabs that concrete5 uses for block edit dialogs and the dashboard.
-For many themes these are flexible enough to good, even when the theme is not bootstrap based.
+For many themes these are flexible enough to look good, even when the theme is not bootstrap based.

 For more styles, Magic Tabs comes with several custom templates for horizontal and vertical tab sets.